OneDrive/onedrive-api-docs/auth/msa_oauth.md

 ```

 This call will remove any cookies that enable single sign-on to occur and ensure
-next time your app launches the sign in experience the user will be requested to
+that next time your app launches the sign in experience, the user will be requested to
 enter a username and password to continue.

 ### Required query string parameters

 | Parameter name | Value  | Description                                                                                                                                                 |
 |:---------------|:-------|:------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | *client_id*    | string | The client ID value created for your application.                                                                                                           |